Wiki · Individual Player · Last reviewed June 16, 2026

 Jagged Frontier

-Mollick was a coauthor of the BCG field experiment "Navigating the Jagged Technological Frontier," which studied 758 consultants using GPT-4 on realistic knowledge-work tasks.
-The paper reported that consultants using AI completed more tasks, worked faster, and produced higher-quality work on tasks inside the model's capability frontier.
+Mollick was a coauthor of the BCG field experiment "Navigating the Jagged Technological Frontier," first circulated in 2023 and published online in Organization Science in March 2026.
+The study involved 758 knowledge workers using GPT-4 on realistic consulting tasks.
+It reported that workers using AI completed more tasks, worked faster, and produced higher-quality work on tasks inside the model's capability frontier.

 The same study also found a failure pattern: on a task selected to be outside the AI's frontier, consultants with AI access were less likely to produce the correct answer.
 The "jagged frontier" phrase captures the unevenness of current AI capability.
 A model may look surprisingly strong on one task and weak on a nearby task that appears similar to a human manager.